 Service Related information

 Each customer record held by us for Cyber Essentials Basic/Plus that is commercially confidential or sensitive in electronic form is encrypted with AES 256, and the long key held in an encrypted password manager.
 The encrypted files are backed up to multiple separate encrypted storage mediums.
-Paper copies are held only where necessary in a locked metal filing cabinet, within code locked alarmed internal room within our alarmed access controlled office.
+Paper copies are held only where necessary in a locked metal filing cabinet, within code locked alarmed internal room within our alarmed and access controlled offices.
 Where possible paper copies are scanned and stored as above, the paper copy is then cross-cut shredded using a level 3 device.

 Disclosing your information

 We only allow access to your data when required by law, we do not and will never sell your details.
 We do not allow services such as Facebook, Twitter, LinkedIn, Snapchat and other social media platforms access to our contacts database and suggest you do likewise.
-We may contact you using LinkedIn, Twitter or Facebook (if you are already a member), no personal or commercial damaging information will be passed via these channels by ourselves, if you choose to pass or request information via one of those channels we will suggest a different medium.
+We may contact you using LinkedIn, Twitter or Facebook (if you are already a member), no personal or commercial information will be passed via these channels by ourselves, if you choose to pass or request information via one of those channels we will suggest a different medium.

-Our email host (Google) has access to your contact details in order to provide its email and contacts and calendar services to us, we do not use third party add-ons that may use or have access to your data, as business user of Google G-Suite your emails to and from us are not scanned for marketing data.
-All future add-ons are/will be check that they comply with UK/EU privacy law.
+Our email host (Google) has access to your contact details in order to provide its email and contacts and calendar services to us, we do not use third party add-ons that may use or have access to your data, as business user of Google G-Suite your emails to us and those from us are not scanned for marketing data.
+All future add-ons are/will be check that they comply with UK privacy law.

 Keeping your data secure